StephanieLarocque/python_tutorial/README.md

 # Python Tutorial

-This tutorial was designed for a 5-days intensive programming tutorial in Python, in collaboration with MISE foundation.
+This tutorial was designed for a 5-days intensive hands-on programming tutorial in Python, in collaboration with MISE foundation.

 Collaborators :
 - Simon Guiroy